cersonsky-lab/cbe710-notes/_sources/lecture_files/Lecture16.md

 charged in the system) in a simple, {term}`closed` system containing a pure liquid in equilibrium with its vapor, the properties of the system could be completely determined if the volume of the system and its temperature were known as these two properties are independently variable.

-However, for this system the pressure and temperature are not independently variable (we'll learn why explicitly later, but this is a consequence of the phase equilibrium between the vapor and liquid), so specifying these two variables is insufficient to determine the properties of the system.
+However, for this system the pressure and temperature are not independently variable (we'll learn why explicitly later, but this is a consequence of the phase equilibrium between the vapor and liquid), so specifying these two variables would be insufficient to determine the properties of the system.

 This postulate implies that we will need to find relationships between thermodynamic properties to determine what properties can be